frconor-ebook/meditations/_posts/2025-06-09-the-infinite-love-of-god.md

 *Uri igne Sancti Spiritus!* Enkindle in our hearts the fire of your love (*Prayer to the Holy Spirit*).

-Francesca Javiera del Valle, in her book *About the Holy Spirit*, said, "Had I a million lives I would give them to possess you, and a thousand\...a thousand more would I give\...to love you, if I were able to\...with this love, pure and strong, with which you, being who you are\...love us continuously."
+Francesca Javiera del Valle, in her book *About the Holy Spirit,* said, "Had I a million lives I would give them to possess you, and a thousand\...a thousand more would I give\...to love you, if I were able to\...with this love, pure and strong, with which you, being who you are\...love us continuously."

 What about our response?
 The first commandment: to love the Lord Our God in the little incidents of each day.